Remember when you were young, and your parents would tell you the fable of ants saving up food crumbs for rainy days?

 Similar to saving, the yields or profits of investments are also used for long-term plans, such as your child's college education, retirement, business funds, and safety blanket against inflation.

-Read more: Investments for Beginners: How to Find the Right Investment for You
+Read more: Investing Money for Beginners: How to Get Started in the Philippines

 The Pros and Cons of Saving